 RPC focuses on social economy as it gives players from disadvantaged backgrounds an opportunity to sharpen their future.
 It is the root of all cricket and is also linked to KFC mini-cricket.

-For more information please contact the Head Coach of the Free State RPC:
+For more information please contact the RPC Head Coach:

 KFC MINI CRICKET

 KFC Mini-Cricket is the first taste of cricket that aspirant young boys and girls are introduced to.
 This softball level gives the children the enjoyment that comes with participating in a team sport and also gets them acquainted with the basics of the game, including batting, bowling and fielding.
 Mini-cricket was the first organised softball cricket game in the world, and has drawn over 2 million children to date.

 A few changes were made to certain elements within the programme, including extending the age of girls participating to 13 and the introduction of pre-school mini-cricket for children of four years old.
 In Cricket South Africa’s bid to make cricket a truly national sport of winners and accessible to all, the organisation also introduced mini-cricket for the differently abled.